TrustInSoft/demos/ut-vs-tis/README.md

 ## Overview

-This directory demonstrate how subtle Undefined Behaviors can be and why they are most often not detected through unit tests
+This directory demonstrate how subtle Undefined Behaviors can be and why they are most often not detected through functional tests

 Spoiler: In the below tests function, there is an Undefined Behavior, you may have already spotted it...
 ...But that's not the point of this example.
 The main point is to show that due to the